-On January 1, 2023, the Credit Union acquired 100% of the equity interests of Amaranth Credit union Limited ("Amaranth").
-On July 1, 2023, the Credit Union acquired 100% of the equity interests of Carpathia Credit Union Limited ("Carpathia") and Casera Credit Union Limited ("Casera").
+In the prior year, the Credit Union acquired 100% of the equity interests of Amaranth Credit union Limited ("Amaranth"), Carpathia Credit Union Limited ("Carpathia") and Casera Credit Union Limited ("Casera").
 The assets and liabilities of Amaranth, Carpathia and Casera in their entirety constitute a business and therefore the amalgamations were accounted for as business combinations under IFRS 3.
 The amalgamations were approved through a member vote and subsequent regulatory approval by Deposit Guarantee Corporation of Manitoba.
 No cash was transferred, and no contingent consideration was provided however, an exchange of shares was performed whereby each of the members of Amaranth, Carpathia and Casera exchanged their membership shares for new membership shares in the Credit Union.
 As a result of this share exchange, the Credit Union is considered the acquirer in the business combinations and has recognized the identifiable assets and liabilities of Amaranth, Carpathia and Casera in its consolidated balance sheet at the acquisition date fair values.
 The identifiable assets and liabilities include an intangible asset for low-cost core deposits (demand deposits from stable member relationships) which was previously not recognized in the financial statements of Amaranth, Carpathia and Casera.